nbolok-code/nbolok-code/README.md

-# 👋 Hi, I'm Nathan Bolokonya
+# 👋 Hi, I'm Nathan

 💻 **Turning ideas into code, one project at a time**
 Exploring the future of tech through coding, Arduino, Blender, and AI.